Code-Institute-Submissions/MaeveHughes-TravelPix_AprResub/README.md

 - The form format was taken from the I think therefore I blog project.

 ### Home page
-- The layout of the posts was taken from the I think therefor I blog project
+- The layout of the posts was taken from the I think therefor I blog project.

 ### Add Post Page
 - The add a post page was developed on the back of the following video https://www.youtube.com/watch?v=m3efqF9abyg